wnanbei/direwolf/articles/tutorial.md

 ## 9. Proxy

-Set proxy is easy, too.
+Setting proxy is easy, too.
 You can set different proxies for HTTP and HTTPS sites.

 ```go
 proxies := &dw.Proxy{